JanMete/hvppyWeb/README.md

 Localization: Google Maps integration provides an interactive map to display the artist's location, helping potential clients find the studio easily.

-Additional Libraries: FontAwesome icons for a visually appealing design, and i18next for future multilingual support.
+Additional Libraries: FontAwesome icons for a visually appealing design, and i18next for multilingual support.

 Tools & Libraries: